angular/angular/aio/content/guide/http.md

 These are the default values for those options, so the following examples do not pass the options object.
 Later sections show some of the additional option possibilities.

+{@a config-service}

-The example conforms to best practice for creating scalable solutions by defining a re-usable [injectable service](guide/glossary#service "service definition") to perform the data-handling functionality.
+The example conforms to the best practices for creating scalable solutions by defining a re-usable [injectable service](guide/glossary#service "service definition") to perform the data-handling functionality.
-In addition to fetching data, the service can post-process the data, add error handling, and add retry logic to cope with intermittent connectivity.
+In addition to fetching data, the service can post-process the data, add error handling, and add retry logic.

 The `ConfigService` fetches this file using the `HttpClient.get()` method.